TABLET: A Large-Scale Dataset for Robust Visual Table Understanding: Experimental Setting

 \textbf{Evaluation} We evaluate fine-tuned models on eight \emph{held-in} tasks: three focus on Table QA (WikiTableQuestions, HiTabQA, FeTaQA), two on text generation (WikiBio, ToTTo), two on Table Numerical Reasoning tasks (TabMWP, TAT-QA), and one on Table NLI (TabFact).
-To test generalization, we further evaluate on six \emph{held-out }tasks: HybridQA, InfoTabs, TabMCQ \citep{jauhar2016tabmcqdatasetgeneralknowledge}, AIT-QA \citep{katsis-etal-2022-ait}, Table Recognition, and PubHealthTab \citep{akhtar-etal-2022-pubhealthtab}.
+To test generalization, we further evaluate on {seven} \emph{held-out }tasks: VisualTableQA, the new benchmark introduced in this work, HybridQA, InfoTabs, TabMCQ \citep{jauhar2016tabmcqdatasetgeneralknowledge}, AIT-QA \citep{katsis-etal-2022-ait}, Table Recognition, and PubHealthTab \citep{akhtar-etal-2022-pubhealthtab}.
 The last four are directly extracted from \mmtab\ and use instructions generated with their own templates, adding diversity in both table and instruction styles.
 Although included in \datasetname, the 86,135 training examples from HybridQA, InfoTabs, and Table Recognition were excluded from fine-tuning to enable held-out evaluation.
-Models trained on the full dataset would potentially achieve even stronger results than those reported here.